amckenna41/iso3166-updates-api/README.md

   <img src="https://upload.wikimedia.org/wikipedia/commons/e/e3/ISO_Logo_%28Red_square%29.svg" alt="iso" height="200" width="300"/>
 </div>

 > Frontend API for the iso3166-updates repo that returns the latest updates/changes to the ISO 3166-1 and ISO 3166-2 country codes and naming conventions, as per the ISO 3166 newsletter (https://www.iso.org/iso-3166-country-codes.html) and Online Browsing Platform (OBP) (https://www.iso.org/obp/ui) 🌎.
 Built using the Python [Flask][flask] framework and hosted on the [Vercel][vercel] platform.
+A demo of the API and Python software it's built using is available [here][demo_iso3166_updates].

 Table of Contents
 -----------------